 Here’s how these two concepts intersect to drive a more effective process of employee goal-setting and achievement.

 Collaborate to Set Goals That Inspire

 In a performance enablement model, employees should be able to see how their performance affects strategic goals.
 When they know the direction they’re going in and the purpose of their tasks, they can execute more effectively.
-One essential way to help employees see their purpose is bring them into the goal setting process.
+One essential way to help employees see their purpose is to bring them into the goal-setting process.

 Employees and managers can collaborate to set effective goals that drive the business strategy forward.
 Have managers share the business’s priorities with their reports during team meetings.
-Provide some suggestions for how the team, as a group and individuals, and can set goals that move the needle on those priorities.
+Provide some suggestions for how the team, as a group, and individuals can set goals that move the needle on those priorities.